Definition of Directorship

 I experienced both challenges first hand when I mistakenly flew 24 hours to Paris to attend the International Corporate Governance Networks annual conference.
 I arrived only to find a room of full of fund managers and investment bankers whose sole purpose was to increase the return on their investments by lobbying for "good" corporate governance.

-In all of capitalism, there is no role more complex and multidimensional than that performed by a company director.
-Yet, a director can be accredited in the practice of corporate governance in a week despite academics being unable to agree on what that is.
-The multiple definitions reflecting that there is no broadly held theoretical base for what a director does (Tricker) and only multiple polarizing views (Letza and Sun).
-And even, shareholder value theorists can't validate their claims or predict outcomes (Daily, Dalton and Cannella).
-Sadly, if there is evolution in the boardroom, it is all to often in response to corporate failure rather than embracing a good idea before a crisis.
+The dozens of definitions of corporate governance reflecting that there is no broadly held theoretical base for what a director does (Tricker) and only multiple polarizing views (Letza and Sun).
+And even the shareholder value theorists can't validate their claims or predict outcomes (Daily, Dalton and Cannella).